 - Agree to return to his/her home country immediately following completion of studies at CBC.

 - Have proof of financial ability to pay all fees and tuition, as well as support themselves and any dependents without working while in the United States.
-The amount required presently for living expenses, tuition and fees for one academic year for an individual student is $22,500 USD.
-An additional $6000.00 USD should be added to this figure for a spouse not attending Charis and an additional $5000.00 USD for each dependant to accompany the student to the United States.
-The amount required presently for living expenses, tuition and fees for one academic year for a couple both attending Charis Bible College is $32,290.00 USD.
+The amount required presently for living expenses, tuition and fees for one academic year for an individual student is $20,000 USD.
+An additional $6000.00 USD should be added to this figure for a spouse not attending Charis and an additional $5000.00 USD for each dependent to accompany the student to the United States.
+The amount required presently for living expenses, tuition and fees for one academic year for a couple both attending Charis Bible College is $30,640.
+USD.
 These amounts are for a very basic lifestyle.
 (It does not include the purchase, maintenance, or fuel for an automobile; childcare or extra-curricular activities for children; purchasing health insurance, cable TV, or other luxuries.
-It also does not included the cost of home furnishings.)
+It also does not include the cost of home furnishings.) these required amounts will require sacrifice, discipline, and possible joint housing arrangements with other students and/or families to make it through the year on this amount of money.

 - The Financial Assurance Form must be completed by the student or person sponsoring the student.
 A copy of their bank statement must be attached.